I had no idea that writing a product description for my product in my Etsy store is just not quite enough.

 Let your browsers know how the piece will make her feel against her skin.

-It is important to include the measurements and features in your description but don’t let those be your main focus.
+It is important to include the measurements and features in your description but doesn’t let those be your main focus.

 These are the key things I’d remember from this article.